Journey

 Born and raised in the surf hotbed of Southern California, it’s no surprise that surfing was a part of Kevin Schulz's life from an early age.
 Since he was ten, surfing has been a major part of his life— competing in Qualifying Series events and specialty events like Stab High, becoming sponsored, qualifying for the USA Surfing team, and traveling worldwide.

 However, surfing isn't the only love that Kevin’s inherited from his father.
-In addition to a professional surfing career, Kevin is also pursuing a career in the fire service, carrying on the legacy of his father, Karl Shulz, who worked 35 years with the LA County Fire Department, retiring as a Captain.
+In addition to a professional surfing career, Kevin is also pursuing a career in the fire service, carrying on the legacy of his father, Karl Schulz, who worked 35 years with the LA County Fire Department, retiring as a Captain.

 Their shared passions for surfing and service to their community caught our attention.
 So, we found ourselves in San Clemente one gloomy Friday morning in May, hanging out with the Firewire/Slater Designs and Outerknown ambassador along with his father, Karl, and their family dog, Olive.